tschaffter/dm-docker/README.md

 Now submit to the challenge as described earlier.
 Note that in this case you are not submitting a Docker image but rather the file referencing the two images.

 That's all there's to it.
 If you get stuck, you can refer to the more comprehensive tutorial [here](https://www.synapse.org/#!Synapse:syn4224222/wiki/401759).
-If you're still stuck, you can post a message on the discussion forum.
+If you're still stuck, you can post a message on the [discussion forum] (https://www.synapse.org/#!Synapse:syn4224222/discussion/default).